-American Society of Plastic Surgeons (ASPS) records indicate that 27,760 men in the United States underwent surgery for the condition in 2016, an increase in 36 per cent from 2000.
+American Society of specialist breast (oncoplastic) and general surgeon s (ASPS) records indicate that 27,760 men in the United States underwent surgery for the condition in 2016, an increase in 36 per cent from 2000.
 Local statistics are not available, but one Melbourne-based cosmetic surgeon told News.com.au that he alone had performed 700 procedures in 2017, at the rate of sometimes five a day.

 Typically, the procedure involves the surgeon making small incisions below the nipples with a scalpel before inserting ultrasound based or power assisted liposuction tools that break up the breast tissue and fat.
 The broken up tissue is drained through a tube before the incisions are sewn up.

 Patients can return to work usually within two days and must avoid strenuous physical activity for two weeks.
 Some patients may be able to claim a small portion of the costs associated with the surgery back on Medicare.

 With simpler procedures, less recovery time and indeed less stigma around pursuing a surgical solution, it’s no wonder that gynaecomastia sufferers are increasingly considering this option.